ivanfurac/Alignment-free-sequence-comparision/README.md

 * **compression distance**: Lempel-Ziv complexities of both sequences are determined, as well as the complexity of a new sequence created by concatenating the two sequences.
 Normalized compression distance is then calculated using the following formula:
   ![image](https://github.com/ivanfurac/Alignment-free-sequence-comparision/assets/73389887/9c28baf1-6934-4f85-8be6-3bfaeba7206c)

 * **relative entropy**: For each symbol *i*, the frequencies of that symbol (nucleotide) appearing in both sequences are calculated (*p* and *q*).
-A measure called Kullback-Leibler divergence is then calculated, which basically represents the disimilarity between two probability distributions, using the formula below:
+A measure called Kullback-Leibler divergence is then calculated, which basically represents the dissimilarity between two probability distributions, using the formula below:

   ![image](https://github.com/ivanfurac/Alignment-free-sequence-comparision/assets/73389887/80017da4-51de-4b9f-9570-492487908f37)

-* **fuzzy integral similarity**: The sequences are viewed as Markov chains where nucleotides are states, and transition probabilities are calculated.
-The Sugeno fuzzy integral is then used to calculate the similarity between two sequences.
+* **fuzzy integral similarity**: The sequences are viewed as Markov chains where nucleotides represent states.
+Transition probabilities are calculated, and then the Sugeno fuzzy integral is used to calculate the dissimilarity between two sequences.

 ## Repository and Usage